DFE-Digital/get-into-teaching-app/docs/content.md

 ### Images

 The first image (`an_image` in the above example) will be displayed at the top of the blog post and in the thumbnail image on the pages that list blog posts.
+The main blog image should ideally be `1464px x 1100px` to fit the available space in the template at a reasonable resolution.

 Ideally you should also provide a `thumbnail_path` for the first image; this should be as close to `340px x 260px` as possible.
 If a `thumbnail_path` is not provided the `path` image will be used and scaled-down to display at a width of `170px` (maintaining the image aspect ratio - thumbnail images should be `340px` wide to look clear on retina devices).